geoffedlins/fixagraph-academic/content/home/valprop-purpose.md

 +++

-## Write on a schedule
+## Write with a purpose
-The best way to write a lot is to write on a schedule.
-Let Fixagraph's monthly incentives structure your routine & sustain your daily writing practice.
+Work with an unscripted, bot-free guide to manage your attention for a solid hour of writing, creating space in the rest of your day to manage everything else.